 - Involve a combination of verbal, numeric and abstract reasoning and are frequently multi-choice.
 They are usually short questions and there is generally only one correct answer.

 - The types of exercises can vary but usually relate to the specific requirements of the role.
 They are good at predicting how well you will perform in certain aspects of the role.

 - Listen carefully to the instructions.
-Most ability tests are timed so make sure you know how long you have.
+Most ability assessments are timed so make sure you know how long you have.

 - Read each key question carefully before answering and look for a balance between speed and accuracy.
 If you’re unsure of an answer, give it your best shot then move on.
 You’ll usually find you cannot answer all the questions within the allocated timeframe.

 - Provide information about how you would typically behave at work.
 They explore your preferred way of behaving, how you relate to other people, your ability to deal with your own and other people’s emotions, and the way you handle and solve problems.

 - The first thing to remember is that there are no right or wrong answers.

 - There is usually no time limit, but you should work through the questions as quickly as you can.

 - These types of exercises usually ask you to indicate your preference for a word or statement that focus on the way you will behave in a set of circumstances, for example, “I prefer the company of people”: (please select one: ) Rarely | Sometimes | Often | Always.